altruios/namshubettulpa/public/namshubettuple/interludes.md

 "Hello Al-tok: welcome to the human world."
 'Well, I figured as much - better questions:'
 "Why have you done this?"
+'Al-tok knew him, but only as an observer from his dreams.'
 *Robert nodded*
 "Brass tax, then."
 ~Robert thought for a moment before continuing.~